 Superfund: CERCLA Innocent Landowner Defense

-Superfund is CERCLA which is an acronym for “Comprehensive Environmental Response, Compensation, and Liability Act.”
+Superfund is CERCLA which is an acronym for the “Comprehensive Environmental Response, Compensation, and Liability Act.”
 The CERCLA Innocent Landowner Defense policy was passed on December 11 in 1980, following the realization that historical hazardous waste disposal and materials handling practices were grossly negligent.
 The law grants Federal authorities to directly address and respond to the release (or threat of release) of hazardous substances.
 Particularly those which threaten human health or the environment.
 In particular, the act aims to identify responsible parties and facilitate remediation of the contamination.
-Updated April 8, 2020.
+Updated January 13, 2021.

 Geo Forward is not a law firm and does not intend to provide legal advice under any capacity.
 This page contains general information sourced from various government online sources, about CERCLA.
 All respective sources are linked to key terms within this page.
 For all legal advice, Geo Forward recommends consulting an attorney competent in the areas of environmental law.

 CERCLA establishes regulations pertaining to closed and abandoned hazardous waste properties.
 Additionally, CERCLA holds the former owners, operators, or other responsible parties liable for releases.
 Moreover, it establishes a trust fund with financing by tax levies, upon the petroleum and chemical industries.
 The fund pays for required EPA actions when no other method of funding remediation and cleanup is available.
 For example, when no responsible party is identifiable, the Superfund applies.
 This trust fund is the reason sites with regulatory oversight under CERCLA refer to as “Superfund” sites.

 National Priorities List

 Sites that identify as part of CERCLA become part of a listing within the Environmental Protection Agency’s “National Priorities List.”
 The EPA will work to identify responsible parties prior to commencing with remedial action plans.
 Responsible parties can be passed or present property owners, tenants, operators, waste and hazardous materials transporters, and generators.
 The EPA may begin cleanup actions itself if responsible parties are not compliant.
 But, it will exhaust all options to hold the responsible parties liable for the costs.

 Two types of response actions are authorized by CERCLA.